 On this page, he reviews the former, providing the pros and cons of using this unit.

-After using the metal fan for some time, he ended up replacing it with another fan by RoadPro®: a "Tornado Fan."
+After using the metal fan for some time, he ended up replacing it with another fan by RoadPro®, a "Tornado Fan", shown here.

 He kept the unit in his truck through the time that Vicki began riding with him in 2009.